 Relying on automatic test framework implementation dependencies

-In some cases, Gradle will load JVM test framework dependencies from the Gradle distribution in order to execute tests.
+In some cases, Gradle will load JVM test framework dependencies from the Gradle distribution to execute tests.
 This existing behavior can lead to test framework dependency version conflicts on the test classpath.
 To avoid these conflicts, this behavior is deprecated and will be removed in Gradle 9.0.
 Tests using TestNG are unaffected.

 Test Suites